taliajmallo/rpgs/campaigns/Sins/resources/blooded_aasimar.md

 another method.
 Fly is always considered to be a class skill for blooded aasimar.

 ## Variants
-**Soul-Seeking:** You gain the Bonded Mind feat as a bonus feat.
-However, your movement speed is reduced to 30, and you do not gain Knowledge (Planes) or Fly as automatic class skills.
+**Soul-Seeking:** Some blooded aasimar are even more attuned to spiritual energies than most.
+You gain the Bonded Mind teamwork feat as a bonus feat.
+However, this awareness of others' minds is distracting, and makes it difficult for you to focus on other matters.
+Your movement speed is reduced to 30, and you do not gain Knowledge (Planes) or Fly as automatic class skills.

 ## RP Costs
 - 3 RP - Outsider (native)